Steinbeck-Lab/cheminformatics-microservice/docs/docker.md

 ```

-# Docker Compose
+## Docker Compose

-[Docker Compose](https://docs.docker.com/get-started/08_using_compose/) is a tool that helps you define and share multi-container applications.
-With Compose, you can create a YAML file to define the services and with a single command, you can spin everything up or tear it all down.
+[Docker Compose](https://docs.docker.com/get-started/08_using_compose/) is a handy tool that allows you to define and manage multi-container applications.
+By creating a YAML file to define the services, you can use a simple command to start or stop everything at once.
+Check out https://docs.docker.com/get-started/08_using_compose/ for more information.

-The Cheminformatics Python Microservice comes packaged with docker-compose file which you can use to deploy your application in your server.
-To deploy using Docker compose follow the steps as described below.
+The Cheminformatics Python Microservice is readily equipped with a docker-compose file that enables you to effortlessly deploy your application on your server.
+To deploy your application using Docker compose, simply follow the steps described below.The Cheminformatics Python Microservice comes packaged with a docker-compose file, which you can use to deploy your application on your server.
+To deploy using Docker compose, follow the steps described below.

 ### Installation
 1. Before you run the command make sure you've installed Docker including docker-compose support.
-If not then follow the link [here](https://docs.docker.com/compose/install/).
+More details [here](https://docs.docker.com/compose/install/).
 2. Clone the repository
 ```bash
 git clone https://github.com/Steinbeck-Lab/cheminformatics-python-microservice.git